• Skip to main content

 Why I Like This Recipe

-• Four main ingredients and a homemade vinaigrette is all it takes for put this flavorful pasta salad together in minutes.
+• Four main ingredients and a homemade vinaigrette are all it takes to put this flavorful pasta salad together in minutes.

 • The simple ingredients in this pasta salad make it a full meal without much fuss.

-• You can make most of it ahead of time and then assembly when ready to eat.
+• You can make most of it ahead of time and then assemble it when ready to eat.

 Ingredients